- 1 How will a Service for the Common Good benefit the people who do this service?

 How will organizations react if Service workers are paid better than people with a regular job who do similar work?

 They can offer the regular employees a better wage and improve their working conditions.

 Isn’t it far too much bureaucracy to make decisions about all these applications and to control that the people doing the Service for the Common Good actually do the work?

-The bureaucratic work is essentially the same as for any advertised job, regardless of whether it’s in the public or private sector (including the controls to check that the work is actually done).
+The bureaucratic work is essentially the same as for any other job, regardless of whether it’s in the public or private sector (including the controls to check that the work is actually done).

-However, the bureaucratic work will be substantially diminished for:
+However, bureaucratic work will be substantially diminished for:

 - people looking for work (because they need to write fewer futile job applications),

 - employment agencies (because it will be much easier to find a suitable solution for each job seeker),